tomeeeS/ScrollPickerDemo/README.md

 # ScrollPicker: A better Android NumberPicker
-Stop using clunky ole' NumberPicker and say hello to ease and joy!
 This is a demo project to showcase and test ScrollPicker, a customizable and data-bindable UI element for android that picks an item from a collection.
 It can work with an [arbitrary Collection](#EaseOfUse) of items.
 It does not have the bugs of NumberPicker and it's much more convenient to use.
 If you'd like to clone only the ScrollPicker and not all this demo project to change it for your needs, [here](https://github.com/tomeeeS/ScrollPicker) is the droid you're looking for.